 And politicians, like famous people everywhere, are keenly aware that no matter how many photos they take, rejecting even one can sometimes turn into a public relations black eye.

-In the record-crowded 2020 field with more than 20 contenders, candidates will do almost anything to make a personal connection with voters, and these days that often means taking a photo.
+In the record-crowded 2020 field, candidates will do almost anything to make a personal connection with voters, and these days that often means taking a photo.
 It's especially true in a place like Iowa, where voters expect direct access.

 "We've met, like, everybody," Ellie Miglin said, adding that her newly acquired picture with Booker would go up on her family's wall of framed politician selfies.